 - If we could improve one thing in hospital / community, what would it be?

-Or if you have any other thoughts you want to share with us, drop us an email at Experience.Patient@nca.nhs.uk
+If you have any other thoughts you want to share with us around the strategy, please drop us an email at Experience.Patient@nca.nhs.uk

 Assistant Director for Patient / Service User Experience